 by Joseph PEARSON

 Moving to Berlin?
 Thanks for making this the most popular moving to Berlin guide since 2009.
-This is the independent guide, from The Needle.
+This is the independent guide, with no ads and no sponsored tips, from The Needle.
 The guide covers the following aspects of moving here.
 Just click to jump down to the appropriate section, or scroll below to read the whole guide.

 (the author asserts his right to copyright, revised 02/2016)